Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model

-We may apply non-hydrostatic model to describe the cloud dynamics process of the principle model.
-There are several versions of non-hydrostatic model, but the basic equations used in this paper is as the following.
+We adopt a non-hydrostatic model to describe the cloud dynamical process of the primitive model.
+There exists several variations of non-hydrostatic model, but the basic equations used in this paper is as the following.

-Here, $D/Dt:=\partial/\partial t +\bm U \cdot \nabla$ is the material derivative; $\rho=\rho_d+\rho_v$ is the density of moist air, which is represented by the sum of dry air density $\rho_d$ and vapor density $\rho_v$; $q_v=\rho_v/\rho$ is the mixing ratio of vapor; $\bm U$ is the wind velocity; $T$ is the temperature; $\theta$ is the potential temperature; $\Pi=(P/P_0)^{(R_d/c_p)}$ is the Exner function with reference pressure $P_0$; $\rho_w$ is the density of liquid water; $S_v$ is the source term of water vapor associated with condensation/evaporation process; $\bm g$ is the gravitational constant; $\lambda$ and $\kappa$ are the transport coefficient; $R_d$ is the gas constant for dry air; $c_p$ is the specific heat of dry air at constant pressure; $L$ is the latent heat of vaporization.
+Here, $D/Dt:=\partial/\partial t +\mathbf U \cdot \nabla$ is the material derivative; $\rho=\rho_d+\rho_v$ is the density of moist air, which is represented by the sum of dry air density $\rho_d$ and vapor density $\rho_v$; $q_v=\rho_v/\rho$ is the mixing ratio of vapor; $\mathbf U$ is the wind velocity; $T$ is the temperature; $\theta$ is the potential temperature; $\Pi=(P/P_0)^{(R_d/c_p)}$ is the Exner function with reference pressure $P_0$; $\rho_w$ is the density of liquid water per unit volume of air; $S_v$ is the source term of water vapor associated with condensation/evaporation process; $\mathbf g$ is the gravitational constant; $\lambda$ and $\kappa$ are the transport coefficient; $R_d$ is the gas constant for dry air; $c_p$ is the specific heat of dry air at constant pressure; $L$ is the latent heat of vaporization.
 Equations \eqref{motion}-\eqref{qv} represent equation of motion, equation of state, thermodynamic equation, mass continuity, and water continuity, respectively.
 Note here that it is assumed that $q_v\ll1$ to derive these equations.

-There are three coupling terms from the microphysics: $\rho_w$ represents the momentum coupling; $LS_v/c_p\Pi$ is the release of latent heat through the condensation/evaporation process; $S_v$ is the source term of vapor through the condensation/evaporation process.
-These source terms are evaluated by the microphysics variables,
+There are three coupling terms from the microphysics: $\rho_w$ is the density of liquid water per unit volume of air, which represents the momentum coupling; $S_v$ is the source term of vapor through the condensation/evaporation process; $LS_v/c_p\Pi$ is the release of latent heat through the condensation/evaporation process. $\rho_w$ and $S_v$ can be evaluated by the microphysics variables as,